 Cost is determined using the weighted average method.
-Finished goods and work-in-process include direct materials and labor and a proportion of manufacturing overhead costs based on actual goods processed and produced, but excluding borrowing costs.
+Under the weighted average costing method, the cost of each item is determined from the weighted average of the cost of similar items at the beginning of a period and the cost of similar items purchased or produced during the period.
+Cost of finished goods and work-in-process include direct materials and labor and a proportion of manufacturing overhead costs based on actual goods processed and produced, but excluding borrowing costs.

-Subdivision land and condominium and residential units for sale

-Subdivision land, condominium and residential units for sale are carried at the lower of cost and NRV.
+Subdivision land and condominium and residential units for sale Subdivision land, condominium and residential units for sale are carried at the lower of cost and NRV.
 Cost includes costs incurred for development and improvement of the properties and borrowing costs on loans directly attributable to the projects which were capitalized during construction.